Mehdi-Saleh/Asset-Manager/README.md

 - *:tag* for searching for specific tag(s)
 - *:license* for showing assets with a specific license
-- *:type* for showing assets of the specified file type
+- *:type* for showing assets of the specified file type (You can also click on a tag, etc. to search for it.)

 Example:
 - ":license CC0" will show every asset with a CC0 license.